arambazamba/ms-600/Demos/04-Teams/Demo-01/readme.md

 ![ngrok](_images/ngrok.png)

-Before installing anything you can check your environment:
+Before installing anything you can check your environment for global node packages and their version:

 ```
 npm list -g --depth 0